adnan-mansoor-2015/scan-bitcoin-addresses/README.md

 In order to use the library we will create a BlockTree instance.
 Each block tree instance holds a tree of blocks and exposes various methods to interact with them.
 ```
 type BlockTree struct {
     Root               *Block                               	// Serves as the root of the block tree
+    TotalBlocks	       uint64				    	// Total blocks in the tree
+    MaximumDepth       uint64				    	// Maximum Depth of the tree
     TransactionsMap    map[cipher.SHA256]*Transactions      	// Global TxId to *Transactions Map (Transactions struct is defined in [coin/Transactions.go])
 }
 ```

-## Routines
+## Block Routines

 ### CheckIfUnspentOutputExistsInSpent
 - Checks if an unspent output is spent in a block